pen-lang/pen/README.md

 ## Technical design

+### Dynamic effect system

+Pen does not adopt any formal effect system of algebraic efffects or monads.
+Instead, Pen rather uses a simple rule to manage side effects: all effects are passed down from the `main` functions to child functions.
+So unless we pass those impure functions to other functions explicitly, they are always pure.
+As such, Pen is an impure functional programming language although all runtime values are immutable.
+However, it can provide many of the same benefits purely functional languages do, such as determinisity, testability, etc.

+The reason we do not adopt any formal and statically provable effect system is to keep the language and its type system lean and easy to learn for the purpose of improving developer productivity for software development scalability; we want to make Pen accessible and easy to learn for both newbie and expert programmers.

+In Pen, any functions with side effects are always passed down from the main functions of applications.
+So unless we explicitly pass those impure functions to other functions, they are always pure.
+This structure makes every function other than the main functions theoretically testable.

 ### Context switch

 Like [Go][go], every function in Pen is suspendable and can be called asynchronously.
 This is realized by intermediate representation compiled into [Continuation Passing Style (CPS)](https://en.wikipedia.org/wiki/Continuation-passing_style) which also enables proper tail calls.
 Thus, Pen implements context switch without any platform-dependent codes for slight sacrifice of performance while Go requires logic written in assembly languages.